Two weeks after Governor's Mansion break-in, state police refuse to answer questions

 "The public is due an explanation," Goyeneche said.
 "One of two things happened, either the protocols that are in place are inadequate or the protocols that were in place were not being applied.
 Either scenario is unacceptable."

-Green remains locked up at the East Baton Rouge Parish jail on a $32,000 bond.
+On Thursday, Green was released from the East Baton Rouge Parish jail on a $32,000 bond.

 More News